An easy recipe for homemade brownies made in one bowl using just a few simple ingredients. This is the only fudgy brownie recipe you will ever need!

-You’ll melt some unsalted butter and set it aside to cool for a minute or two.
+1. Melt some unsalted butter and set it aside to cool for a minute or two.
 You don’t want the butter piping hot, otherwise, you may end up with some scrambled eggs in your batter.

-Then, you’ll sift in some all-purpose flour, unsweetened natural cocoa powder, and a little bit of salt.
+4. Sift in some all-purpose flour, unsweetened natural cocoa powder, and a little bit of salt.
 I really suggest sifting in the dry ingredients so that you remove any lumps of cocoa powder.

-Then, you’ll whisk or stir in the dry ingredients until just combined.
+5. Whisk or stir in the dry ingredients until just combined.
 You can either use a rubber spatula or whisk for this step.

-Once the batter is mixed up, you’ll pour it into your prepared baking pan.
-It’s also important to spray your pan really well with nonstick cooking spray, otherwise, the brownies may try to stick to the pan.
+6. Once the batter is mixed up, you’ll pour it into your prepared baking pan.
+It’s also important to spray your pan really well with nonstick cooking spray, otherwise, the homemade brownies may try to stick to the pan.

-How do I bake the perfect brownies?
+How long do I bake brownies?

 I suggest keeping an eye on the brownies and checking them at about 25-26 minutes.
 A toothpick inserted into the center should come out mostly clean with just a few moist crumbs.

-How long do brownies keep?
+How long do they last?

 Yes!
 If you need to store them longer, you can freeze the brownies, thaw overnight in the refrigerator, and bring to room temperature before serving.